 31. Cardboard

 Old cardboard boxes can be reused to ship items.
-They can also be used for many imaginative craft ideas, from a cardboard box guitar to a cardboard racecar.
+They’re also great for many imaginative craft ideas, from a cardboard box guitar to a cardboard racecar.

 32. Bread Ties